 After the story writing, planning, and picture taking, this storybook was ready for the photoshop fun.
 I’ve used a fair variety of photoshop programs from free to paid.
-My favorite has been Adobe Photoshop and was what I used for this project.
+My favorite has been Adobe Photoshop which was what I used for this project.
 I had to scour the internet for photos I pair with my photos for the extra fun factor.
-These searches included tree roots, a bunny hoping, fairies, dragons, and some backgrounds.
+These searches included tree roots, a hoping bunny, fairies, dragons, and some backgrounds.

-The girls’ chosen powers were the power of freezing objects, the power of control water, and powerful strength.
+The girls’ chosen powers were the power of freezing objects, the power of water control, and powerful strength.

 Shutterfly Storybook End